cecil185/cecil185.github.io/index.md

 feature_row2:
   - image_path: /images/blog/data/whoop_v_oura.jpg
-    alt: "Professional Resume"
+    alt: "About My Work"
-    title: "Professional Experience"
+    title: "About My Work"
-    excerpt: "Download my resume to learn more about my experience as a data engineer and my professional background."
+    excerpt: "See my work experience as a data engineer and a link to download my resume."
     url: "/resume/"
-    btn_label: "View Resume"
+    btn_label: "About My Work"
     btn_class: "btn--info"
 ---